If you’re called Peter the Great, then you surely can’t let some French monarch build a greater palace than yours.

 The latter was constructed in the year 1714 and was meant to become the summer residence of Peter the Great as he could see Kronstadt Island, now a major Russian port city, to the left and St. Petersburg to the right.

-It’s here that he made the plans for the entire complex which would really take shape after his visit to Versailles a few years later.
+It’s here that he made the plans for the entire complex which would really take shape after he visits Versailles a few years later.

 5. The original architect was from Switzerland